agile-wildcats-082025503/chatty-catty/README.md

 ### Building the System
 1. Download this codebase using the green button on the top right above that says `[<> Code]`
+   1. Or switch to the required branch `git checkout existing-branch`
 2. Prepare the environment:
    1. Create a file in the project root called .env and fill it with the following info:
    ```